laurenc06/constrained_optimization_results/README.md

 ## Overview

 This repository contains our research framework for benchmarking large language models (LLMs) on programmatically generated constrained optimization problems.
 Our work focuses on evaluating not only final-answer correctness, but also reasoning quality, token efficiency, scaling behavior, and failure modes across both open-source and closed-source frontier models.
+The repository also includes benchmark outputs and model comparison result files.

 The benchmark currently includes the following optimization domains: